nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 This utilises the main function of Dada2 `dada()`

+Here, dada2 will use error models calculated for forward and reverse reads separaetly to determine which ASV's are likely to be real biological sequences or if they have occured due to errors.
+This is done separately since assessing overlapped regions between paired reads is less accurate than analysing each read in the pair directly.

+After denoising, ASV's are then merged by aligning paired reads.

+Then, an ASV table is created `seqtab` using function `makeSequenceTable`.

+We can check that the merged reads are the length we expected using `getSequences()`.

 ``` R
 # Forward - this clusters forward reads into ASV's. later you will merge forward and reverse reads
 dadaFs <- dada(derep_forward, err=errF, multithread=TRUE)